Cat Arthritis: Early Signs and Simple Home Changes That May Help

 Before the vet visit, a short mobility diary can make the picture much clearer.
 The goal is not to track everything.
 It is just to notice the patterns you would otherwise forget by appointment day.

-Pick 4–6 items that actually fit your cat.
+Pick 4 to 6 items that actually fit your cat.
 Think: what changed recently?

 Jumping

-Hesitation jumping down?
-Using step-jumps instead of one clean jump?
-Avoiding favorite high spots?
+Hesitation jumping down, step-jumps instead of one clean jump, or avoiding favorite high spots.

 Walking + stiffness